toniremi/GitLook/README.md

 ### Shortcuts Taken for MVP Delivery

-* **Token Storage (User Defaults)**: For speed of development and simplicity, the GitHub Personal Access Token is currently stored in UserDefaults.
+* **Token Storage (User Defaults)**: ~For speed of development and simplicity, the GitHub Personal Access Token is currently stored in UserDefaults.~
-	* **Improvement Area**: For a production application, Keychain Services should be used for secure storage of sensitive user data like API tokens.
-UserDefaults is not encrypted and poses a security risk.
+	* **Improvement Area**: ~For a production application, Keychain Services should be used for secure storage of sensitive user data like API tokens.
+UserDefaults is not encrypted and poses a security risk.~ **Implemented**
 * **Basic Error Handling & UI Feedback**: While basic error messages are displayed for network failures, the error handling UI is currently minimal.
 	* **Improvement Area**: Implement more robust and user-friendly error states, potentially with specific actions (e.g., retry buttons that are more prominent, or visually distinct error views).
 * **No Persistence Beyond Token**: User list and repository data are fetched on demand and not persisted locally beyond the current session.